facebookresearch/DepthContrast/README.md

 For voxel representation, you have to install MinkowskiEngine.
 Please see [here](https://github.com/chrischoy/SpatioTemporalSegmentation) on how to install it.

 For the lidar point cloud pretraining, we use models from [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
+It should be in the third_party folder.
 To install OpenPCDet, you need to install [spconv](https://github.com/traveller59/spconv), which is a bit difficult to install and may not be compatible with MinkowskiEngine.
 Thus, we suggest you use a different conda environment for lidar point cloud pretraining.

 ## Singlenode training
 DepthContrast is very simple to implement and experiment with.

-To experiment with it on one GPU, you can simply do:
+To experiment with it on one GPU and debugging, you can do:
 ```
 python main.py /path/to/cfg/file
 ```

+For the actual training, please use the distributed trainer.
 For multi-gpu training in one node, you can run:
 ```
 python main.py /path/to/cfg_file --multiprocessing-distributed --world-size 1 --rank 0 --ngpus number_of_gpus
 ```
+To run it with just one gpu, just set the --ngpus to 1.
 For submitting it to a slurm node, you can use ./scripts/pretrain_node1.sh.
 For hyper-parameter tuning, please change the config files.

 ## Multinode training